Bioconductor/BBS/README.md

 * A **nightly** build system, not incremental or continuous integration.
 Maybe it can be replaced by those things in the future.
 * Home-grown.
-The system was written originally by Herv&eacute; Pag&egrave;s and is now maintained Herv&eacute; and Valerie.
+The system was written originally by Herv&eacute; Pag&egrave;s and is now maintained Herv&eacute; and Lori.
 * Written in a mix of shell scripting (bash shell, Windows batch files), Python, and R.

 ## What is BBS **not**?